AntonTrollback/mustache-naming-conventions/README.md

 </article>
 ```

-By using this set of naming conventions, we solve the problem in the above scenario, and we make our templates more maintainable:
+By using this set of naming conventions, we solve the problem in the above scenario, and make our templates more maintainable:

 `Post.mustache`:
 ```